r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![banner](http://i.cubeupload.com/1Kopfs.jpg)

+                                                  - INTRO -

+      I have found out that many A/V vendors and other detection frameworks and services were writing signatures for specific PowerShell attacks based solely on PowerShell execution arguments like:

+              -nop -exec bypass -win Hidden -noni -enc | -ep bypass -noni -w hidden -enc

-      This article contains a list of simple obfuscation technics that can be used into obfuscating system call's like (powershell.exe -EncodedCommand OR cmd.exe /c start /MIN) in one attempt to bypass AV's AMSI and DEP detection mechanisms, why? let assume we have crypted our shellcode with one AES master key, and the AV vendor can't read inside the crypted shellcode to determine if there actions are good or bad, in this ocasion the AV vendor also looks for system call's that may reveal malicious actions.
+      That and the amazing work conducted by @danielbohannon in Invoke-Obfuscation, it took me to compile this article with a list of availale obfuscation technics for cmd.exe (cmd-bat) bash (bash-sh) and powershell (psh-ps1), in one attempt to bypass AV's AMSI and DEP detection mechanisms and sandbox evasion technics.
+This article does not focus in shellcode obfuscation or crypting, but only in system call's that are (or migth) beeing detected by security suites like microsoft's AMSI ..

 ![detection pic](http://i.cubeupload.com/pLllwr.jpg)

 <br />

-      SPECIAL NOTE:
+                                               - SPECIAL NOTE -

         remember that if we chose to use the 'batch' obfuscation technic, then it will only work in MS-DOS interpreter (cmd.exe or file.bat), If we use one 'batch' special character in powershell terminal console, then the powershell interpreter will not be able to escape the special character.